 Fruits contain a type of sugar called fructose.
 Fresh fruit has no added sugar, but sugar levels range from 1 teaspoon per 100 grams in cranberries to over 3 teaspoons in grapes.

 All figures below show naturally occurring sugar per 100 g serving.
-Keep in mind that consuming fruit is part of a healthy and well-balanced diet and that the sugar in fruit has demonstrated adverse affects on health.
+Keep in mind that consuming fruit is part of a healthy and well-balanced diet and that the sugar in fruit has not demonstrated adverse affects on health.

 - Mangos: 2.77 teaspoons of sugar